-The Scrutiny committees have examined a number of issues as part of their work programme in 2020/21.
-These will be reported in their Annual Report to Full Council later in July 2021.
+The Scrutiny committees have examined a number of issues as part of their work programme in 2021/22.
+These were reported in the Annual Report to Full Council in July 2022.

 Information taken into consideration for producing the Annual Governance Statement includes performance management information, work completed by the Regional Internal Audit Service, work completed by the External Auditor and other external inspection agencies, Scrutiny work, Risk Management and the Internal Control Framework including procedures, codes of conduct and policies and financial management controls as outlined in the CIPFA/SOLACE guidance.